 “It’s better this way.”

-She sighed, tucked a dark brown loc behind her hair.
+She sighed and tucked a dark brown dreadlock behind her ear.
 She didn’t believe that.
 There had to be another way.

 “Chad.. you can’t do this.
 You have to change your mind, if you do, then maybe I’ll get another vision.
 It’s because you’re so hellbent on turning yourself over that I haven’t seen any other avenues.
 You don’t have to do this.”
 She turned towards him, taking in his light brown skin, the slight curl to his dark hair, the calm expression on his face… but she didn’t miss the slight pinch around his eyes.
 He was scared but he wasn’t going to admit it.
 At least not out loud.